xarqoz/xarqoz/README.md

 ## Hi there, my name is Sam 👋

-# Im currently studying computer science in the university of EAFIT,
+Im currently studying computer science in the university of EAFIT.

 # A little bit about me:
 - 🎶 I love music